robinhood/faust/docs/userguide/application.rst

             If one agent instance of this type raises an exception we will crash the worker instance.

++ ``**kwargs``

+    If the ``channel`` argument is not specified the agent will use an automatically named topic.

+    Any additional keyword arguments are considered to be configuration for this topic, with support for the same arguments as :meth:`@topic`.

 ``@app.task()`` -- Define a new support task.
 ---------------------------------------------